-Propeller wash computation starts with specifying the location, heading, speed, and applied power of the ships to be considered.
-For each ship, EFDC+ establishes this information by interpolating ship tracking data, which are derived from AIS or manually defined by the modeler (see details in Section 4.4).
-Figure 3.2 shows a ship heading west within a model grid cell, along with a ship path.
+Propeller wash module computation starts with specifying the location, heading, speed, and applied power of the ships to be considered.
+For each ship, the EFDC+ propeller wash module establishes this information by interpolating ship tracking data, which are derived from AIS or manually defined by the modeler (see details in Section 4.4).
+Figure 3.2 shows a ship heading west within a model grid cell, along with the ship path.